Nutella Cake

 Instructions

-- Leave the butter out of the fridge for a while to soften, then add it to a large bowl with the sugar and cream it together with a hand-held whisk until light and fluffy (two or three minutes).
+- Leave the butter out of the fridge for a while to soften.
+Then add it to a large bowl with the sugar.
+Cream it together with a hand-held whisk until light and fluffy (two or three minutes).8 ounces butter, 1 cup sugar

-- Add in the eggs one by one and whisk until well combined, then whisk in the vanilla.
+- Add in the eggs one by one and whisk until well combined, then whisk in the vanilla.4 eggs, 2 teaspoons vanilla essence

-- Tip in the flour and baking powder and stir in with a wooden spoon until well mixed (don’t be tempted to over-mix).
+- Add the flour and baking powder and stir in with a wooden spoon until well mixed (don’t be tempted to over-mix).2 cups plain flour, 1 teaspoon baking powder

-- Pour roughly 1/3 of the cake batter into the bottom of the loaf pan.
-Then warm the Nutella in a microwave* (15 seconds or so should do it) and pour half of it over the batter in the pan.**
+- Pour roughly ⅓ of the cake batter into the bottom of the loaf pan.
+Then warm the Nutella in a microwave (15 seconds or so should do it) and pour half of it over the batter in the pan.
+You can swirl the Nutella into the batter with the tip of a knife if you like.1 cup Nutella

-- Sprinkle with hazelnuts, pressing lightly into the top, then bake the cake for about fifty minutes or until the cake is well risen and has begun to pull away from the sides of the pan.
+- Sprinkle with hazelnuts, pressing lightly into the top, then bake the cake for about fifty minutes or until the cake is well risen and has begun to pull away from the sides of the pan.⅓ cup whole hazelnuts

 - Let cool for ten minutes in the pan, then remove and let cool on a wire rack before slicing.